Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 1. Introduction

 \section{1.
 Introduction}

-The additive and subtractive interference of waves is a basic phenomenon in the wave physics.
-If the two waves having the same amplitudes are made to interfere only destructively, then the waves and the energy associated with these waves do vanish.
-The pure constructive interference of the two waves would produce a wave with the energy four times larger the single wave.
+The additive and subtractive interference of waves is a basic phenomenon in the classical wave physics.
+If two waves having the same amplitudes are made to interfere only destructively, then the waves and the energy associated with these waves do vanish.
+The pure constructive interference of two waves would produce a wave with the energy four times larger the single wave.
 The increase or annihilation of the wave energy by the positive or negative cross-correlation term inducing by the interference would contradict the conservation of energy.
 The cross-correlation (interference) term that increases or decreases the energy logically to call the cross-correlation energy.
-In the classical wave physics, the problem associated with the energy nonconservation by the cross-correlation can be explained simply by a fact that the pure additive or subtractive interference never happens in the real experiments.
-The alternately additive and subtractive interference of waves in the experiments changes only the local energy (intensity) of waves, while the total wave energy remains constant.
-The problem arises again if the conditions of the pure constructive or destructive interference have been created, for instance, in a subwavelength set-up or inside a resonator cavity.
+In the classical wave physics, the problem connected with the energy nonconservation by the cross-correlation is usually explained by mentioning a fact that the pure additive or subtractive interference never happens in the real experiments.
+The alternately constructive and destructive interference of waves in the experiments redistributes spatially the local energy (intensity) of waves, while the total energy of waves remains constant.
+The problem of energy nonconservation appears again if the amplitude and phase conditions of the pure additive or subtractive interference have been created in the appropriate physical system, for instance, in a subwavelength set-up or inside a resonator cavity.
 In such a case, the interference-induced positive or negative cross-correlation energy, which is the "nonexistent energy" from the point of view of both the classical and quantum physics, violates the energy conservation.